 To protect yourself and others you need to:

-- keep your close social group of 10 consistent, as much as possible
+- keep your close social group consistent, as much as possible

 - make informed choices about who and how to interact with each other (consider age, occupation and health conditions)

 - make sure you follow social distancing guidelines for gathering limits, businesses, organizations and workplaces

 - employers exempt from gathering limits and social distancing